Quansight/Quansight-website/apps/labs/posts/array-api-aot-jit.md

 In this section, we start with a brief outline of the mathematics that `RBFInterpolator` implements, then discuss the baseline implementation and its Array API compatible generalization.
-We then move on to describing our approach to jit compilation, which is specific for different array libraries.
+We then move on to describing our approach to JIT compilation, which is specific for different array libraries.